int08h/roughenough/README.md

 * Server is functionally complete: it parses requests and generates valid Roughtime responses.
 * Still TODO:
   * Run-time configuration (udp port, listening interface, etc)
-  * Reading the long-term key
+  * Loading the long-term key
-  * Better operational ergonomics like logging
+  * Better operational ergonomics

 ## About the Roughtime Protocol
 [Roughtime](https://roughtime.googlesource.com/roughtime) is a protocol that aims to achieve rough